syncfusion-content/wpf-docs/wpf/Diagram/Stencil/Appearance.md

 ## Stencil display mode

-The Stencil view can be toggled between the expanded and compact modes by clicking the expander at the top right corner of the Stencil during run-time.
+The stencil view can be toggled between the expanded and compact modes by clicking the expander at the top right corner of the Stencil during run-time.
 You can do the same using the [DisplayMode](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Stencil.Stencil.html#Syncfusion_UI_Xaml_Diagram_Stencil_Stencil_DisplayMode) property of the `Stencil` class.

 |DisplayMode|Description|Output|
 |----------|-----------|--------|